DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 ### Validation and Messages

-Validation is applied throughout when entering Booking and Passenger information.
+Validation is applied throughout the process of entering Booking and Passenger Details.
 Suitable messages, based on *Django Messaging system*, are displayed to guide the user accordingly.

 #### Creating Bookings